aidanbeck/advent-of-code/README.md

 - sum all the differences together to get the total number of valid ids I implemented it, passed my tests, and it still did not work!
 It says the answer is too high.
 I unfortunately do not have time tonight to try more than my initial implementation idea, so I cannot mess around with it more.

+12/17/25
+JUST KIDDING!
+I couldn't resist and took another look at my comparison signs.
+I was not accounting for when max's and min's are also equal to the previous max.
+I adjusted my <'s to <='s and got 346240317247002, which was correct!
+This was a fun puzzle, the first one to make me change to a completely different approach.